COO & Co-Founder, DemandFarm

 - The existing inbound marketing funnel is providing marginal growth.

 When you sell to enterprises and check one or more points off the list above, the lead-based approach becomes futile.
-Through our failures and triumphs of losing and closing deals, we have now learned that it makes more sense to customize our account based selling approach and strategy to convert rather than going through the entire range in a sales funnel.
+Through our failures and triumphs of losing and closing deals, we have now learned that it makes more sense to customize our account-based selling approach and strategy to convert rather than going through the entire range in a sales funnel.

-The Pareto Principle indicates that, in a B2B set-up, about 80% of revenue comes from only 20% of customers.
+The Pareto Principle indicates that, in a B2B sales set-up, about 80% of revenue comes from only 20% of customers.
 In such a scenario, becoming strategic about the accounts that bring in the most revenue and investing more time, revenue and manpower in engaging and growing them has become imperative.

-In the mid-2010s, account-based selling or hyper-segmented selling emerged from the concept of account-based strategy.
+In the mid-2010s, account-based sales or hyper-segmented selling emerged from the concept of account-based strategy.
 Even though the idea is comparatively recent, it holds the potential to alter the reality of how organizations buy and sell.
 In fact, a report by Gartner, 2020 predicts that Account-Based Selling (ABS) will be the basis of sales for most technology vendors, and the volume of this market will exceed $5 billion per year.